-However, that hasn’t stopped some developers setting bold timelines.
-Uber Air has said test flights will start from 2020 with plans for commercial operations from 2023.
-Lilium hopes to go into mass production "by the mid 2020s," with Bell aiming to be in flight around the same time.
+However, that hasn’t stopped some developers from setting bold timelines.
+Uber Air has said test flights will start in 2020 with plans for commercial operations in 2023.
+Lilium hopes to go into mass production "by the mid-2020s," with Bell aiming to be in flight around the same time.

 So if you find yourself late for a meeting because you're stuck in Manhattan traffic, again, hold tight.
 Help is on the way.